afeyisa/afeyisa/README.md

 # Welcome! , I'm Feyisa K. 👋

-Currently, an Electrical and Computer Engineering student at Addis Ababa University(AAU) and a Web Developer.
+Currently, I am an Electrical and Computer Engineering student at Addis Ababa University(AAU) and a Web Developer.
 I like those who always eager to continuously learn and improve thier skills, contribute something inclusive and beneficial to society.

 ## 🚀 Skills & Technologies